 Once you’ve decided to partner with Spartan, we set up an initial one on one call to get to know each other better.
 We like to get to know our investors on a personal level (it’s one of our core values) so that we can offer them investment opportunities that meet their criteria.

 We currently offer equity positions in real estate investments.
-Currently we are focused on self-storage, single family home renovations, raw land development into single family homes, and condo conversions.
+Right now we are focused on self-storage, single-family home renovations, raw land development into single-family homes, and condo conversions.

 No. Our sponsorship/management fees come from the expenses of the project, not your investments.
 Also, we only pay ourselves after all investments and projected returns are paid out.